-Slack, which was initially rolled out at Intuit as part of a portfolio of solutions in an internal campaign called “Work Better Together,” is now used by every division.
+Slack, which was initially rolled out at Intuit as part of a portfolio of solutions in an internal campaign called ‘Work Better Together’, is now used by every division.
 The company also uses Slack channels to collaborate directly with external partners, shortening the distance between teams.

-“It’s been really interesting to participate in those partner channels, because they’re broad and varied,” says Donn.
+“It’s been really interesting to participate in those partner channels, because they’re broad and varied,” says Brynna.
 “Lots of people from different disciplines talking about opportunities to work together and partner better externally.
 These Slack groups created and enabled collaboration that wasn’t there before by allowing the teams to come together more easily and more quickly to drive better [results].”

-“Once people saw how easy it was to get started, adoption became viral,” says Pam Whitmore, group manager, IT.
+“Once people saw how easy it was to get started, adoption became viral,” says Pam Whitmore, Group Manager, IT.
 “It was a matter of keeping up with all the groups that wanted to use Slack.”

 According to internal net promoter score (NPS) surveys, Slack is delivering on the high expectations that come with enthusiastic adoption.
-Intuit assigns its tools an NPS to identify business teams that need more training.
+Intuit assigns its tools an NPS to identify business teams who need more training.
 The bar for the company’s most important internal tools is a score above 20, and the current average is 24.
 Slack most recently scored 50, signifying its popularity with Intuit’s workforce.